Robert Williams III NBA Playoffs Player Props: Celtics vs. 76ers

 Robert Williams III Insights vs. the 76ers

-- On the glass, the 76ers have given up 41.2 rebounds per game, which puts them second in the NBA.
+- Giving up 41.2 rebounds per contest, the 76ers are the second-ranked team in the NBA.

-- In terms of assists, the 76ers have given up 24.2 per contest, sixth in the NBA.
+- The 76ers are the sixth-ranked squad in the NBA, conceding 24.2 assists per contest.

 Robert Williams III vs. the 76ers